 When my purchase on the semi-automatic loosened in recoil, the convenient placement of the slide stop would occasionally meet my rising thumb and cause the slide to lock back prematurely.
 This was possible to avoid by conscious hand placement and a firm grasp.
 I suspect that this particular issue may be more pronounced with my large hands than for the average shooter.
 Still, I would prefer an option to have an internal slide lock as with the LCP, but I recognize that most of the market will like the pistol just as it is.

-I fired a little under 500 rounds through my sample and had no stoppages other than the aforementioned five to six premature slide locks caused by a loose grip.
+I fired a little under 500 rounds through my sample and had no stoppages other than the aforementioned five to six premature slide locks caused by a loose grip, if you do not want that to happen there is an online store where you can Buy Springfield hellcat gun grip.
 It fed and cycled JHPs from 90-gr. +P Super Vels to 147-gr.
 Federal HSTs as well as Black Hills’ fluted copper Honey Badger solids.

 For a long time there was a noticeable “hole” in the market around the $250 mark.
 There was the usual assortment of low-end blowback .25 and .380 semi-autos, the odd double derringer or abused surplus Soviet bloc semi-automatic at one hundred something and then a gap that skipped all the way to the $350 used section for main brand semi-automatics or J-frames.
 Advances in manufacturing coupled with a cut-throat competitive market have adjusted prices downward in most categories, with some rebate offers occasionally bringing models below $300.
 However, few could have predicted shooters having a carry worthy, major name 9 mm semi-auto readily available for $250.

 I suspect that the EC9s will be a very popular “first gun” for many CCW holders and also quite popular with those who primarily carry a larger pistol but are lured by the price point to pick up the single stack for occasional and/or back up use.